 This core business software generally includes:

-- operating system software, which allows you to run other programs
+- operating system software, which allows you to run other programs and access the internet

 If you have really specific business software requirements, you might need to develop custom software.
 It's expensive and time-consuming, but sometimes the only way to get the software your business needs.